MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Description

 This named entity SIT matches personal names that a human would identify as a name with high confidence.
+For example, if a string is found consisting of a given name and is followed by a family name then a match is made with high confidence.
 It uses three primary resources:

 -	A dictionary of given names.
 -	A dictionary of family names.
 -	Patterns of how names are formed.

 The three resources are different for each country.
-For example, for names in United States dictionary, if a string is found consisting of a given name and is followed by a family name then a match is made with high confidence.
-The strings *Olivia Wilson* would trigger a match.Common given/family names are given a higher confidence than rarer names.
+The strings *Olivia Wilson* would trigger a match.
+Common given/family names are given a higher confidence than rarer names.
 However, the pattern also allows partial matches.
-For example a given name from the dictionary followed by an family name that is not in the dictionary, like *Tomas Richard* would trigger a partial match.
+If a given name from the dictionary is found and it's followed by a family name that isn't in the dictionary, then a partial match is triggered.
+For example, *Tomas Richard* would trigger a partial match.
 Partial matches are given lower confidence.

 In addition, patterns that a human would see as indicative of names are also matched with appropriate confidence.
 Like *O. Wilson*, *O.P.
 Wilson*, *Dr. O. P. Wilson*, *Wilson, O.P.* or *T. Richard, Jr.* would be matches.